 I had a cough bringing up blood with breathing reduction… I consulted my GP because of the blood and feeling under par.

 At first you were misdiagnosed.
 How did this happen?
-How much time did it take for the correct diagnosis to be established?

 I was referred for walk-in X-ray, and within a few days referred to an emergency cancer clinic due to abnormalities on my X-ray.
 I underwent another X-ray, thoracic medium scan, liver scan a further chest scan, blood tests, Bronchoscopy plus full medical examination by Registrar and breathing tests.
 A multi-disciplinary team including a lung cancer nurse & consultant along with GP explanation of the risk of cancer death and odds on survival, plus eventually COPD consultant researcher, and a professor in lung disease at Glenfield Hospital.
 Several years is how long it took for the diagnosis to be confirmed without a doubt.